phpdocx 8 Tutorial

 The required phpdocx script needed to carry away the replacement is as simple as this:

 If you wish you may change the symbol used to enclosed the placeholder variable to, for example ‘#’ using the setTemplateSymbol(’#') method.

 - Do not forget to save your document with the .docx extension and call it, for example, myTestTemplate.docx.

 Since v4.0, phpdocx is even more flexible because you may substitute a variable by HTML, a WordFragment, an external file, etcetera.
 This simplifies greatly the process to include new content into a Word document (although since 4.0 one may execute any of the standard methods described before to insert content anywhere in the template without the need of placeholder variables).

 In particular, replaceVariableByHTML() basically extends the functionality of the embedHTML() in the case of templates.
 But everything may be more easily explained by a simple example.

 Let us assume that you want to include some information coming from a web page into your Word document.
 You may do so, preserving the format of the original HTML document in a very simple way:

 The HTML content, as seen in the example, may come from a external HTML page or from a string.
-The filter parameter has been used to select several portions of the original HTML code and insert them in the Word document as desired. it does not only admits single id references: one can introduce an array with different ids, classes and tags of his choice.
+The filter parameter has been used to select several portions of the original HTML code and insert them in the Word document as desired.
+It does not only admit single id references: you can introduce an array with different ids, classes and tags of your choice.

 Now we are going to show you an example that you may see at work in this very same website: http://www.phpdocx.com/demo.